 UTHSC Psychiatry Residency Applicant Site

-Welcome, prospective residents.
-Thank you for your interest in the psychiatry residency program at the University of Tennessee Health Science Center.
-This "Applicant" section provides information to help you determine whether our post-graduate programs meet your professional goals and objectives.
+This Applicant section provides information to help you determine whether our post-graduate programs meet your professional goals and objectives.
 You are also welcome to view information listed throughout the program website.

 The Psychiatry Residency Training Program is fully accredited for four years.
 Clinical rotations reflect the emphasis and goals of each year of training.
 Didactic material presented in courses and seminars is carefully coordinated with these rotations.
 Most instruction occurs in small group settings, with faculty representing varied disciplines that include psychiatry, psychology, and social work.